 History of kneeling

 Kneeling is a gesture that has been around for centuries.
 It has been used as a form of protest, to show respect, and more.
-Here is a look at the history of kneeling and why athletes are choosing to kneel during the national anthem.
+Here is a look at the history of kneeling and why athletes choose to kneel during the national anthem.

 Kneeling dates back to ancient times when people would bow down on their knees as a sign of respect.
 In the Bible, David kneels to show his respect for God.
 Kneeling has also been used as a form of protest throughout history.
 In the 1700s, colonists in America kneeled to oppose British rule.
 During the Civil Rights Movement of the 1960s, black Americans knelt to demand their rights.